 Chocolate Chips or Chunks: The main event of these delicious paleo chocolate chip cookies!
 Select your chocolate based on your own personal preference.
 I like using dark chocolate bars and/or stevia-sweetened chocolate chips.

 There comes a time in everyone’s baking life when he or she questions if the dough should be rolled into a ball or not.
 Really, that’s a matter of preference.
 Here is what the cookies look like when you roll the dough into a ball prior to baking it:

 Both baking methodologies yield insanely delicious results, HOWEVER!:

 My preference from a texture standpoint is to not dough roll.
 Simply dropping spoonfuls of dough onto the baking sheet yields that crispy crinkle top.
 They seem to be gooey-er this way, too!

 You can also use dark chocolate chunks (as seen in the photo above) instead of chocolate chips.
-I chopped up a Lindt Lindor 60% Chocolate Bar for these cookies and was blown away by how amazing the cookies turned out.
-Of course adding a chocolate bar made with dairy and cane sugar makes this recipe un-paleo, but you guys…WE NEED THIS!
+I chopped up a dark chocolate bar for these cookies and was blown away by how amazing the cookies turned out.

 Happy cookie baking!